andreyromancev/personal/blog/content/article/go-red-flags.md

 {{< / highlight >}}

 ## Copying a structure
-Check for syncronizations primitives (channels, mutexes and alike) defined in the structure.
+Check for syncronization primitives defined in the structure.
 New ones should be created for the new structure.

 {{< highlight go >}}
 type MyStruct struct {